 Today, I hope each of us will take time to reflect on what Veterans’ Day is really about – remembering the American soldiers who have served our great country to protect the freedoms so many of us take for granted.

-And, I want to take this opportunity to share with you a remembrance of my dad that is posted at the Home of Heroes website:
+This remembrance of my father that is posted at the Home of Heroes website:

 Major Philip B. Larimore was the youngest man commissioned in World War II and the most-decorated Memphis hero of World War 2.
 He was decorated with: